How to Develop Your Wisdom To Meet Our Challenges

 During conversations, you can ask the other if they can share what they understood from what you said.
 Think about how you could clear up misunderstandings and misinterpretations.

-4. Get To Know Each Other Better:
+4. Get To Know Each Other Better By Wisdom:

 Wisdom begins, above all, with a good knowledge of oneself and its functioning.
 To advance in this area, you can practice the weekly balance sheet.
 This approach allows you to develop a panoramic vision of your projects, desires, difficulties, etc. The idea is to block out a few minutes each week to check what you have left to do, identify pending projects, and take stock of what has been done in the previous days.
 You will thus gain control and perspective for the future.